I happened across Steve Orr's website which pointed me to several useful MSDN articles.

 1) Naming Conventions, General:

-a) Do not use underscores, hyphens, etc.
+a) Do not use underscores, hyphens, etc.2) Naming Conventions, Upper Case:

 b) Use CLR type names, not language-specific names...that means use Int16, not C#'s short